socia-platform/htwplus/README.md

 # HTWplus

 HTWplus is a straightforward and lightweight social network.
 It offers essential social networking functionalities: Friendships, groups, a personal newsfeed and file sharing.
-It is build with the Play Framework 2, PostgreSQL and Elasticsearch.
+It is built with the Play Framework 2, PostgreSQL and Elasticsearch.

 ## Installation